catmaid/CATMAID/sphinx-doc/source/publications.rst

 Publications using CATMAID
 `````````````````````````````````````
-*The following publications used CATMAID for neural circuit reconstruction.
+*The following publications used CATMAID for neural circuit reconstruction or other tasks.
 Please get in touch with us if your publication is missing.*

 2017
 ~~~~